UniOfGreenwich/ELEE1147_Exercises/src/Learning_C/Learning_C.md

     ![](figures/gccandtools.png)

 So let's make our first program.
-## 1. Create a Project in Visual Studio:
+## 1. Create a Project in Visual Studio Code:

 - Open Visual Studio Code and create a new folder called `Learning_C`..
 - Create a new file named `helloworld.c` inside the `Learning_C` directory.